 This trend continued into the early 20th century due to the First World War.
 With the men off fighting, women had to step into their factory, business, and even farming roles.
 This surge of women in the workforce did not dwindle following the Treaty of Versailles.
 Many men returned home wounded and unable to resume their former positions, so women maintained their newfound jobs.
 The increasing availability of convenience products and appliances (i.e. canned food and the dishwasher) made it possible for women to continue working while also keeping up with household chores.
 This continued through the Second World War, but, by the 1950s, women’s lives began to change.

 Post-war prosperity allowed for the focus of many to shift from work and economic struggles to the family.
-While married women in Communist countries were encouraged to work, women in Western countries began choosing the stay-at-home life.
+While married women in Communist countries were encouraged to work, women in Western countries began choosing the stay-at-home wife life.
 In the United States, the 1950s saw record-high numbers of couples saying “I do.”

-Even if women longed to be able to stay home, financial need forced them to find outside work.
 A single income did not become feasible for most until the 1950s.

 Many today cite the 1950s housewife as a symbol of oppression and an argument in favor of today’s Feminist movement.
 The “Good Wife’s Guide” published by Housekeeping Monthly in May 1955 is regarded by many modern women as a horribly backward list of duties that kept women enslaved to their husbands.
 However, at the time, women happily chose this lifestyle.
 Rather than being trapped in a workplace, they were able to spend their time fostering harmony in the household.
 It was a joy, rather than a burden.

 The divorce rate during this time drastically decreased, eventually hitting a low of 2.1 for every 1,000 people in 1958.
 The birth rate also peaked during this time (often referred to as the Baby Boom).
 Families were a happy unit, held together by the complementary married couple.
-The divorce rate shot back up in the ‘60s as a new wave of Feminism, prompted by Betty Friedan’s The Feminine Mystique, encouraged women to cast off the housewife role, pursue careers, and liberate themselves sexually with the use of contraception.
+The divorce rate shot back up in the ‘60s as a new wave of Feminism, prompted by Betty Friedan’s The Feminine Mystique, encouraged women to cast off the stay-at-home wife role, pursue careers, and liberate themselves sexually with the use of contraception.

 Interestingly, this search for fulfillment outside of the home has brought many of today’s women back to the ‘50s.
 One study showed that of 1,500 women in their 20s and 30s, over two-thirds agreed that the husband should provide the main source of income.
 70% said that they didn’t want to work the grueling jobs and hours of their mothers and grandmothers.